 Cornwall, land of captivating coastlines, Celtic culture and clotted cream lies in the far south-west of Great Britain.
 In fact you can’t get any further south or west on British mainland as the peninsular of Cornwall reaches right out and dips its toe into the choppy Atlantic Ocean.
 The Lizard is Cornwall’s most southerly point and Land’s End the most westerly – two extremities of a wildly, beautiful coastline that goes on for nearly 300 miles.

 To say I’ve been tardy in not visiting Cornwall before is an understatement.
 We’ve holidayed in pounding rain in neighbouring Devon and even made it as far as Plymouth.
 I’ve hauled the kids up the 93 steps to the top of Plymouth lighthouse from where you can almost touch the county of Cornwall but I’d never stepped foot on Cornish soil.
 And now I’m annoyed with myself for leaving it so long.
 Too long.
-We spent a few days there this month exploring just a little part of the county and it’s utterly gorgeous.
+We spent a few days there exploring just a little part of the county on a mini road trip and it’s utterly gorgeous.

 From Truro to St Ives

 Our first two nights were spent in Truro for a family wedding.
 The wedding ceremony took place at St Just in Roseland which has got to be one of the most picturesque churches in the UK.
-Two miles from St Mawes it’s 13c and built next to a small creek.
+Two miles from St Mawes, the thriteenth century church is built next to a small creek.
 Surrounded by sub-tropical gardens it’s the perfect setting for a fairy-tale wedding.
-And it was.
-But that’s another story.

 St Ives, on the west coast, was to be our base for the next two nights.
 But en route we wanted to explore some of the dramatic Cornish coastline with its hidden coves and rugged scenery.
 So, instead of taking a direct route across country we went the long way round via the coast.
 First stop was The Lizard the most southerly point on the Cornish coastline.
 We parked up at Lizard Village, leaving a donation in the honesty box at the car park, and walked the half mile to the sea.
 It was a brisk but bright day, the sea sparkled in the sunshine and wild grasses and plants fluttered in the breeze.